top of page

 Cannery Row

 Cannery Row is a historic oceanfront stretch packed with restaurants, souvenir shops, small beaches, and scenic pullouts.
 It used to be home to active sardine canneries but is now one of Monterey’s most photographed areas.
-Even if you’re not shopping, it’s a great place for a relaxed walk with ocean views.

 Whale Watching

-Price Range: $75–$100 per person
+Price range: $75–$100 per person

 Off the coast of Monterey California; A whale tail sticks out of the water as it dives down to catch krill

-Whale Watching in Monterey Ba
+Whale Watching in Monterey Bay

 Pacific Grove & Lovers Point

-Pacific Grove is one of Monterey’s most underrated areas, known for quiet coastal paths, tide pools, and some of the best sunset spots on the peninsula.
-Lovers Point Park is a beautiful oceanfront area with a small beach, picnic tables, restrooms, and calm water that’s great for kayaking or paddle-boarding.
-In spring, the coastline bursts with pink ice plant blooms, creating some of the most photographed views in the area.
-Parking is usually easier here than on Cannery Row, and the coastal walking trail stretches all the way to the aquarium.
+Pacific Grove is one of Monterey’s most underrated areas, known for quiet coastal paths, tide pools, and beautiful sunset views.
+Lovers Point Park has a small beach, picnic tables, restrooms, and calm water perfect for kayaking or paddleboarding.
+In spring, pink ice plant blooms cover the cliffs and create some of the most photographed views along the coast.

-Kayak in Monterey Bay
+• Monterey Bay Aquarium

 Monterey California; A man rides in a red kayak near the Monterey kelp Forest